Hypothesis Test for Bounds on the Size of Random Defective Set: Problem setup

-The conventional symbol $\u \bigvee \v$ will be used to denote the disjunctive (Boolean) sum of binary columns $\u, \v \in \{0, 1\}^N$.
-We say that a column $\u$ \textit{covers} a column $\v$ if $\u \bigvee \v = \u$. \begin{definition}[\cite{ks64}] A binary $(N \times t)$-matrix $X$ is called a \textit{disjunctive $s$-code}, $s \in [t-1]$, if the disjunctive sum of any $s$-subset of columns of $X$ covers those and only those columns of $X$ which are the terms of the given disjunctive sum. \end{definition} \begin{remark} Despite the fact that we do not touch upon a coding in this paper, we use a more conventional definition for such object in which columns of matrix $X$ are codewords. \end{remark} In the classical problem of non-adaptive group testing, we describe $N$ tests as a binary $(N \times t)$-matrix $X = \| x_i(j) \|$, where a column $\x(j)$ corresponds to the $j$-th element, a row $\x_i$ corresponds to the $i$-th test and $x_i(j) \eq 1$ if and only if the $j$-th element is included into the $i$-th testing group.
-Let $\S$, $\S \subseteq [t]$, be an arbitrary fixed set of defective elements of size~$|\S|$.
-For a binary matrix $X$ and a set $\S$, define the binary \textit{response vector} $\x(\S)$ of length $N$, namely:
+In the classical problem of non-adaptive group testing, we describe $N$ tests as a binary matrix (code) $X\in\{0,1\}^{N\times t}$, where the $j$th column, denoted by $\x(j)$, corresponds to the $j$th element, and the $i$th row, abbreviated by $\x_i$, corresponds to the $i$th test. $X$ is often referred to as a testing matrix.
+Let $x_i(j)$ be the $(i,j)$th element in $X$ and $x_i(j) \eq 1$ if and only if the $j$th element is included into the $i$th testing group.
+Let $\S$, $\S \subseteq [t]$, be an arbitrary set of defective elements of size~$|\S|$.
+For a code $X$ and a set $\S$, define the binary \textit{response vector} $\x(\S)$ of length $N$, namely:

+The result of a test equals $1$ if at least one defective element is included into the corresponding test and $0$ otherwise.
+So the column of test results is equal to the response vector~$\x(\S)$.